Eugleo/magic-racket/README.md

 - Support Racket LSP through [racket-langserver](https://github.com/jeapostrophe/racket-langserver), which brings jump to definition, hover information, formatting, and more
 - Have nearly complete support for every valid Racket syntax: byte strings, regexps, define clauses, vectors...
 You name it, we have it
 - Support highlighting of all of the standard functions in `#lang racket`
+- ✅ New: Syntax highlighting and LSP support for Rhombus (.rhm) files
 - Turn many little VS Code knobs and switches to provide you the best possible Racket-writing experience

 ...but at the same time **doesn't**: